Area Name & Address Notes

 Built in 1795 for 6 poor widows.

-Properties marked * have photographs on separate pages
+Click on link for individual pix.
+Properties marked * also have photographs on gallery pages